3. DIAGNOSIS

 Perform urinalysis as a part of the initial assessment of patients with LUTS. | Strong |

-If an urinary tract infection is present with LUTS, reassess the patient after treatment. | Strong |
+If a urinary tract infection is present with LUTS, reassess the patient after treatment. | Strong |

-Do not routinely treat asymptomatic bacteriuria in elderly patients with the aim of improving UI. | Strong |
+Do not routinely treat asymptomatic bacteriuria in elderly patients with the aim of improving urinary incontinence. | Strong |

 3.5.
 Post-void residual volume

 Post-void residual (PVR) volume is the amount of urine that remains in the bladder after voiding.
 It is a measure of voiding efficiency, and results from a number of contributing factors.
-The detection of significant PVR volume is important because it may worsen symptoms and, may be associated with UTI, upper urinary tract (UUT) dilatation and renal insufficiency.
+The detection of significant PVR volume is important because it may worsen symptoms and, more rarely, may be associated with UTI, upper urinary tract (UUT) dilatation and renal insufficiency.
 Both bladder outlet obstruction (BOO) and/or detrusor underactivity (DU) can potentially contribute to the development of significant PVR volume.
 Post-void residual volume can be measured by catheterisation or ultrasound (US).

 Most studies investigating PVR volume have assessed mixed populations including those with neurogenic UI, so results should be applied with caution to women with non-neurogenic LUTS.
-Studies investigating the best method of measuring PVR volume [48-53] conclude that US measurement of PVR volume is preferable to catheterisation due to its favourable risk–benefit profile.
+Studies investigating the best method of measuring PVR volume [41-46] conclude that US measurement of PVR volume is preferable to catheterisation due to its favourable risk-benefit profile.

 3.5.1.
 Summary of evidence and recommendations for post-void residual volume